ndebras/md-docx-converter/README.md

 ## 🎯 **Overview**

-A Node.js application designed to seamlessly convert Markdown files to DOCX format and vice versa, with enterprise-grade features for professional document generation.
-Perfect for technical documentation, reports, and automated document workflows.
+A Node.js application designed to convert Markdown files (with Mermaid support) to DOCX format and vice versa Perfect for technical documentation, reports, and automated document workflows.

 ---